Errors and Omissions Insurance protects your consulting firm from claims of negligence or failures in your professional work.

-The cost of E&O insurance can vary greatly and can be assessed based on various factors, such as the deductible discussed above.
-Other determining factors in the cost of a premium are location, size of business, and the amount of coverage needed.
+The cost of E&O Insurance can vary greatly and can be assessed based on various factors, such as your business’s location, size of business, and the amount of coverage needed.

 Policy limits drive the cost of premiums, as they determine how much coverage a consultancy receives, based on the per claim/aggregate model.
 Smaller businesses are best served by selecting a policy limit that accurately reflects their risk exposure.

 Naturally, the policies that come with the most coverage will cost more to purchase.
 That said, there are always ways to lower insurance costs without having to cut corners and leaving your business unprotected.